xStarbound/xStarbound/doc/lua/assets.md

 #### `List<AssetPath<>>` assets.sourcePaths(`FilePath` sourcePath)

+> **This callback is xStarbound-only.
+However, there is an identically named OpenStarbound callback that is actually equivalent to xStarbound's `assets.sources` below; consider an `if xsb then` check to prevent unexpected behaviour on OpenStarbound.**

-Returns a list of paths for all asset files in the specified asset source.
+Returns a list of _asset paths_ for all asset files in the specified asset source.
 Ignores the metadata file.

 If invoked in a preprocessor script from a given asset source, files added or removed by that script will _not_ be listed since the new memory asset source isn't yet finalised.